frozzare/dashboard/readme.md

 );
 ```

+You can configure the width using `width` props with the same value as in [grid-styled](https://github.com/jxnblk/grid-styled).

 ## socket

 Every widget can have a [socket.io](https://socket.io/) connection.
 Just create `widgets/{name}/socket.js` that exports a function that have one argument that is the socket instance.